fanc232CO/iGOLD_pipline/README.md

 Set environment for running iGOLD:
 ----------------------------------
-(1)current iGOLD is designed for linux platform.
+(1)current iGOLD is designed for ONLY linux platform.
 (2)The following software is necessary for running iGOLD:

 		anaconda3